CloudLabsAI-Azure/PowerBI-Embedded/Lab_Guide/labguide.md

    - You can also type **top 5 customer segments by customer unit** as a custom question and check the results.

-   In this module, you have learnt to embed Q&A into your web application
+   In this module, you have learnt to embed Q&A into your web application.

 ### Module 3: Export to CSV

-1. Navigate back to VS Code, comment line #12 to enable the **Export to CSV** button by adding **//** in front of the export statement and Save the code using **CTRL-S**.
+1. Navigate back to VS Code, comment line #12 to enable the **Export to CSV** button by adding **//** in front of the export statement and save the code using **CTRL-S**.

    ![](media/pbi59.jpg)